 Do some spring cleaning.
 Germs and bacteria despise clean freaks.
 You don’t have to be obsessive about cleanliness when recovering from the cold or flu, but it definitely helps to sanitize your surroundings.
 Disinfect your bathroom and kitchen, but don’t forget about those pesky “points of contact” (door knobs, light switches, etc.) and your laundry.
 This goes along with washing your hands often (see above), where the same principle applies: if keeping yourself clean helps during flu and cold recovery, then it makes sense that a clean house or apartment will also help!

-Before and after the cold or flu, the Urgent Care Extra network of clinics and medical facilities can help you remain as healthy as possible.
+Before and after the cold or flu, the Banner Urgent Care network of clinics and medical facilities can help you remain as healthy as possible.
 Remember, we offer seasonal flu shots at each of our walk-in clinics and office locations – just stop in; no appointments necessary.
-For flexible and affordable healthcare throughout Arizona, Urgent Care Extra is the only immediate care center you need.
+For flexible and affordable healthcare throughout Arizona, Banner Urgent Care is the only immediate care center you need.

-Thanks for checking out the UCE blog – make sure you stop back for other ways to stay off the sick list all year round.
+Thanks for checking out the Banner Urgent Care blog – make sure you stop back for other ways to stay off the sick list all year round.
 If you’d like to speak with one of our customer service representatives, please call us at (480) 988-9108.
 We look forward to serving you today!